 To get around this, you’ll need to run the .exe file with administrator privileges.
 To do so, simply right-click on the game’s .exe file and select “Run as Administrator” from the menu.
 With a little bit of luck, your game will run.
 This is an easy workaround; however, you’ll have to do this every time you want to play the game.

-To get started, find the .EXE file of the game you want to run and right-click it.
+To get started, find the .exe file of the game you want to run and right-click it.
 In the menu that pops up, click on “Properties,” which will launch a new window.
-At the top of the new window find the tab that reads “Compatibility.”
+At the top of the new window, and find the tab that reads “Compatibility.”